norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 #### d.
 Installing Git
 [Git](http://git-scm.com/) is a version control system similar to SVN designed for collaboration on large code projects.
 Because libpointmatcher is hosted on Github, you should the git application to keep track of code revisions, and bug fixes pushed to the public repository.

-After installing the Xcode Command Line Tools, Git should already be installed on your system but you can check if it is by running
+After installing the Xcode Command Line Tools, Git should already be installed on your system but you can check that it is there by running

 ```
 git --version